 Model and Teach to introduce new concepts - concrete, pictorial and abstract teaching.
-This input is given in small sections throughout the lesson.
+This input is given in small sections throughout the lesson using the "I do, we do, you do" approach.

 Practice and Apply - children are given chance to apply their skills to problems and questions, we apply the 'Five is Fine rule' in order to ensure pupils are moved on in their learning.